Identifying Distributional Perspective Differences from Colingual Groups: Results

-To show how the annotators within a culture agree with each other, we calculate the inter-annotator agreement using both Spearman and Pearson Correlations.
-We leverage attention questions and the inter-annotator correlation to remove irresponsible annotators.
-The final correlations of valid annotators are listed in Table \ref{table:inter rater}.

-For either Pearson (product moment) correlation or Spearman (rank-order) correlation, the coefficient within a culture is above 0.4 , meaning that the annotators are moderately correlated within a culture.
+Table \ref{table:bt} shows that models trained with \textit{no back-translation} and \textit{translate only negative} work well under their own respective setting, but does not transfer well to other scenarios.
+On the other hand, we obtain best and most robust results when the model is trained on data being back-translated for both positive and negative samples.
+Hence, back-translation (for both positive and negative samples) is ideal to be used for inference in other domains.

-\subsection{Agreement between model prediction and human annotation}
+\subsection{Agreement between Model Prediction and Human Annotation}

-We compare our proposed Cultural Difference Identifier (CDI) with the following three baselines: \begin{itemize} \item \textbf{Random}: Monte Carlo method.
-Random numbers ranging from $[0,1]$ are generated to simulate model predictions of English and Chinese cultural classifiers. \item \textbf{XLNet}: Competitive language model.
-We regard the average of word-level log probability (sentence log probability divided by length) generated by XLNet \citep{yang2019xlnet} and Chinese XLNet \footnote{https://github.com/ymcui/Chinese-PreTrained-XLNet} as model predictions.
-We then use min-max method to normalize the log probabilities. \item \textbf{Weak CDI}: Our proposed Cultural Difference Identifier, trained on Wikipedia sentences without \textit{back-translation}. \end{itemize}

-Based on the correlations reported in Table \ref{table:model_correlation}, we observe that the Random method does not capture any cultural representations at all.
-A competitive language model such as XLNet can bring significant improvements over Random because it is trained on a very large NLP corpus (including English Wikipedia), where culture is implicitly included.
-Moreover, the performance of Weak CDI is partially better then language models, but still rather limited, probably due to the issue of style bias in negative samples.
-Finally, we can find that CDI consistently outperforms all its competitors, and obtains 0.1050, 0.2493 and 0.1447 performance gains over the second best model for English, Chinese, and Cultural Difference respectively.
-The higher performance on Pearson Correlation indicates that the linear correlation is larger than the rank correlation.
+Table \ref{table:model_correlation} reports the the correlations between the CLUSTER and baseline models with human annotations.
+We observe that the Random method does not capture any perspective representations at all.
+A competitive language model such as GPT-2 can bring significant improvements over Random because it is trained on a very large NLP corpus (including English Wikipedia), where group perspectives are implicitly included.

+Moreover, the performance of Weak CLUSTER is partially better then language models, but still rather limited, probably due to style bias in negative samples.
+Finally, we can find that CLUSTER consistently outperforms all its competitors, and obtains 0.10 $\sim$ 0.22 performance gains over the second best model for all three colingual groups.

-Last, we want to point out that unlike many other NLP tasks, the inter-rater agreement (human performance) should not be viewed as golden in our evaluation.
-The listed inter-rater agreement is just an indicator of how unanimous the annotators are, and therefore machine-human correlation can reasonably be higher than within-human correlation.
+Last, we want to point out that unlike many other NLP tasks, the IAA (or human performance) should not be viewed as golden or an upper-bound in our evaluation.
+The IAA is just an indicator of how unanimous the annotators are on diverse concepts, including very controversial topics such as abortion.
+Therefore, machine-human correlation can reasonably be higher than within-human correlation.